 - Open a .DOC or .DOCX File.

-- Follow the instructions in the yellow box at the top of the CommonLook Office GlobalAccess Panel.
-If more information is needed for a particular checkpoint, click the “More” link in the yellow box at the top of the panel.
-If corrections need to be made to the document, either close CommonLook Office GlobalAccess to make the changes, or simply make the changes to the Word document from within the CommonLook Office GlobalAccess interface.
-When making changes from within CommonLook Office GlobalAccess, be sure to click the “Reload” button.
+- Follow the instructions in the yellow box at the top of the CommonLook Office Panel.
+If more information is needed for a particular checkpoint, choose the “More” link in the yellow box at the top of the panel.
+If corrections need to be made to the document, either close CommonLook Office to make the changes or simply make the changes to the Word document from within the CommonLook Office interface.
+When making changes from within CommonLook Office, be sure to use the “Reload” button.

-- As errors are fixed, click Next Task to move to the next item.
+- As errors are fixed, choose Next Task to move to the next item.

 - Once all tasks for the current checkpoint have been completed, the first task in the next applicable checkpoint is displayed.

-- After all applicable checkpoints have been addressed, CommonLook Office GlobalAccess generates an accessible PDF document.
+- After all applicable checkpoints have been addressed, CommonLook Office generates an accessible PDF.
 As previously mentioned, there is also the option to generate a report to certify that the PDF document meets the chosen accessibility standard.

-CommonLook Office GlobalAccess will not process Word files that contain review markup or comments.
-When attempting to run CommonLook Office GlobalAccess on such a document, the user will be warned and CommonLook Office will close.
-Turn off “Track Changes,” remove comments, etc. and then open CommonLook Office GlobalAccess to make the document accessible.
+CommonLook Office will not process Word files that contain review markup or comments.
+When attempting to run CommonLook Office on such a document, the user will be warned and CommonLook Office will close.
+Turn off “Track Changes,” remove comments, etc., and then open CommonLook Office to make the document accessible.

-To manually run a checkpoint once, in the current document, click on the “All Checkpoints” tab (#1), choose the checkpoint from the list (#2), click the “Current Checkpoints” tab (#3) and follow the instructions provided.
+To manually run a checkpoint once, in the current document, open the “All Checkpoints” tab (#1), choose the checkpoint from the list (#2), navigate to the “Current Checkpoints” tab (#3) and follow the instructions provided.

-To set the software to run a checkpoint every time a document is tested, click on the “All Checkpoints” tab and choose the checkpoint from the list.
-Next, click on the “Checkpoint Preferences” tab.
-Finally, click on “Checkpoint Navigation Mode” and, using the dropdown menu, set the mode to “AlwaysStop.”
+To set the software to run a checkpoint every time a document is tested, open the “All Checkpoints” tab and choose the checkpoint from the list.
+Next, navigate to the “Checkpoint Preferences” tab.
+Finally, select the “Checkpoint Navigation Mode” and, using the dropdown menu, set the mode to “AlwaysStop.”

-CommonLook Office GlobalAccess is designed to guide the user through a complete range of accessibility checks prior to saving a Word document to a PDF.
-The sequence of checks is important; later checks depend on earlier checks.
+CommonLook Office is designed to guide the user through a complete range of accessibility checks prior to saving a Word document to a PDF.
+The sequence of checks corresponds with the ordering of the checkpoints in the selected standard.

-One may, however, also choose to double-click on a checkpoint in the CommonLook Office GlobalAccess panel to run that checkpoint at any time.
+One may, however, also choose to address the checkpoints in any order.
+Navigate to the “All Checkpoints” tab, choose the checkpoint you want to work with, and then navigate back to the “Current Checkpoint” tab to address the various concerns in the document pertaining to the selected checkpoint.
 This procedure can be useful for testing as the document is written.
-For example, one might choose to run the Table checkpoint after inserting a table, instead of waiting until the whole document has been completed.
+For example, you might choose to run the Table checkpoint after inserting a table, instead of waiting until the whole document has been completed.

-Certain advanced options for the application settings are available by clicking the CommonLook Office Preferences button on the ribbon.
-Refer to the page on CommonLook Office GlobalAccess Application Preferences for more information about these settings.
+Certain advanced options for the application settings are available by selecting the CommonLook Office Preferences button on the ribbon.
+Refer to the page on CommonLook Office Application Preferences for more information about these settings.

 In addition, the checkpoints themselves have options to always run, always skip, or to only be run when applicable.
 Refer to the page on adjusting checkpoint navigation preferences.

-As previously mentioned, when opening CommonLook Office GlobalAccess, the user is asked to choose a standard to which the PDF document should conform.
-When used properly, CommonLook Office GlobalAccess will generate PDF documents that conform to U.S. Section 508, U.S. Dept. of Health and Human Services (HHS), WCAG 2.0 (AA), and/or PDF U/A criteria.
+As previously mentioned, when opening CommonLook Office, the user is asked to choose a standard to which the PDF document should conform.
+When used properly, CommonLook Office will generate PDF documents that conform to U.S. Section 508, U.S. Dept. of Health and Human Services (HHS), WCAG 2.0 (AA), and/or PDF/UA criteria.

 To assist in creating compliant and accessible PDF documents, CommonLook provides training on the use of our software as well as on using MS Word and PowerPoint with accessibility in mind.
-Please visit the training webpage for more information.
+Please check the training schedule for more information.